Batcastle/MLS/README.md

 ```
 Please also note that `mycroft-core` must be installed to your home directory for this application to work.

+# Installing

+To install MLS, simply run `sudo mls_first-run.sh` and it will copy everything into the proper place

 # RUNNING
 To start Mycroft with this application, run `mycroft -s` in your command line